Klaipėda Region: Autonomous region within Lithuania

 Postage stamps of the Klaipėda Region in use between 1920 and 1925.
-The upper stamp is French with overprint in German "MEMEL".
-The other stamps are Lithuanian, one with overprint in Lithuanian and in German, the other without.
+The upper stamp is French with an overprint in German "MEMEL".
+The other stamps are Lithuanian, one with an overprint in Lithuanian and in German, the other without.
 The latter one was issued especially for postal use in the Klaipėda Region.

-At the Klaipėda Convention, signed by the Council of Ambassadors and Lithuania, the area was granted a separate parliament, two official languages, the capacity to raise its own taxes, charge custom duties, and manage its cultural and religious affairs, and was allowed a separate judicial system, separate citizenship, internal control of agriculture and forestry, as well as a separate social security system.
+At the Klaipėda Convention, signed by the Conference of Ambassadors and Lithuania, the area was granted a separate parliament, two official languages, the capacity to raise its own taxes, charge custom duties, and manage its cultural and religious affairs, and was allowed a separate judicial system, separate citizenship, internal control of agriculture and forestry, as well as a separate social security system.
 The Council of Ambassadors accepted the resulting arrangement and confirmed the autonomy of the region within the Republic of Lithuania.
 On 8 May 1924, a further Convention on the Klaipėda region confirmed the annexation, and a resulting autonomy agreement was signed in Paris.
 In the Lithuanian-German Arbitration and Settlement Agreement (Schieds- und Vergleichsvertrag) of 29 January 1928, the Republic of Lithuania and the Weimar Republic agreed "as a sign of the friendly nature of their relations" to conclude, among other items, a border settlement agreement that included the status of the Memel Territory.

 Importantly, the annexation gave Lithuania control of a year-round, ice-free Baltic port.
 Lithuania made full use of Klaipėda's port by modernising and adapting it largely for its agricultural exports.
 The port reconstruction was certainly one of the larger long-term investment projects enacted by the government of Lithuania in the interwar period.

 The inhabitants of the area were not given a choice on the ballot as to whether they wanted to be part of the Lithuanian state or part of Germany.
 Since the pro-German political parties had an overall majority of more than 80% in all elections to the local parliament (see election statistics below) in the interwar period, there can be little doubt that such a referendum would have been in favour of Germany.
 In fact, the area had been annexed from Kingdom of Lithuania to the monastic state in the 13th century, and even many Lithuanian-speakers, regarding themselves as East Prussians, declared themselves "Memellanders/Klaipėdiškiai" in the official census (see below for demographic information) and did not want to belong to a Lithuanian national state because of the strong Germanisation in the late 1800s.
 According to the Lithuanian point of view, Memellanders were viewed as Germanized Lithuanians who should be re-Lithuanised.